 Welcome to Chessmaster in one year!
 My name is Bob Bishoen, and my goal for this year is clear and simple.
 I want to see if it’s possible to reach chessmaster level (2200+) within one year.
 So let me tell you a little bit about myself so you can decide if this goal is at all doable ;-).
 I have played chess on and of from my youth through my teenage years, student years, and occasionally during work weeks.
 My rating has slowly increased from a decent 1400-player in the mid-90s to a solid 1800-player nowadays.
 Back then I never really gave it an effort to make the most out of my chess career (no proper chess coaching at the club I played, no real stimulae to improve further).

 However, as many of you know, Caïssa is patient.
 I went on to college and university, and afterwards worked for a decade or so, meanwhile forgetting to play chess in favor of other sports (squash, for a long time, was my preffered sports).
 But since 2015 it has been nagging at me, to once give it my best shot before I fully submerge in working as a manager/consultant.
 So I started playing some more at chess clubs, posing the idea of becoming chessmaster in one year, while having a drink and a laugh about it.
-Obviously I was laughed out of many rooms 😉 So again I forgot about it, and for a while my wife and I travelled through South America.
-While we were travelling, a friend asked me if I could teach him to play chess.
+Obviously I was laughed out of many rooms 😉 So again I forgot about it, and for a while my (now ex-)wife and I worked in South America.
+While there, a friend asked me if I could teach him to play chess.
 I agreed, and he has become a decent player in just two years.
 I started training more students online, and so the fun of chess reentered my life in a different manner, this time as a trainer instead of a player.
 That was fun as well!

 After our travels were done, we started our own consultancy, and we were doing just fine.
 I started playing at two local clubs, which was nice.
 I managed the website for one of them, and eventually went on to join the board of the SBO, the chess federation of our province.
 There I decided to focus on helping our smaller associations with their websites, as well as preparing online training for senior chess players (1200-1750 rating), and finding new ideas to make the chess clubs more interesting for online players.
 Good stuff, but obviously not focussed on becoming a stronger chess player myself.